 - Level 3 core unit in the Microbiology and Immunology major sequence

-- Typically this unit is assessed in the following ways: (1) online quiz; (2) written examination; and (3) mid-semester test.
+Indicative assessments in this unit are as follows: (1) online quiz; (2) written examination; and (3) mid-semester test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)